NolanHodge/Beacon/Notes.md

 Essential Difficulties - essential part of an object/problem

 Accidental Difficulties - Parts or properties of an object/problem that can be removed

+## Use Cases
+## User Stories
+## Ethics
+## Software Engineering Processes
+* roles and workflows
+* milestones
+* guidelines
+* incremental and agile development processes are better than waterfall approach

+## Lightwieght Processes
+* focus on working code
+* communication between developers and customer

+## Heavyweight Processes
+* document driven
+* many roles, checkpoitns
+* bureaucratic, high management overhead

+## Incremental Processes

+### Spiral Model
+* risk driven
+* guides a team to adopt elements of one or more process models
+* reqs, design, construction, testing/debugging, deplyoment, maintenance
+* choices based on a project's risks generate an appropriate process model for the project

 ## Waterfall Model
+* non-iterative
+* bad because software is too complex to be specified in advance and too complicated to build without errors
+* after the fact changes are costly
+* requirements
+* analysis
+* design
+* coding
+* testing/verification
+* deployment/maintenance
+* move to next phase only when preceding phase is reviewed and verified
+* places emphasis on documentation - new team members can get familiar using documents
 ## Agile Processes
 ### RUP (Rational Unified Process)
+* iterative, incremental
+* use-case driven
+* architecture centric
+* uses uml as modelling notation

 ### XP (Extreme Programming)
 ### Scrum
 ## Architectural Styles